Disparate Impact on Group Accuracy of Linearization for Private Inference: Empirical Results on the Fairness Analysis

 The results reveal a consistent trend: majority groups generally show resilience to ReLU linearization while minority groups experience increasingly significant accuracy losses with more linearization.
 This pattern holds true across various architectures and datasets.
 For example, using SNL on ResNet-34 trained on UTKFace with race labels, white individuals experience almost no impact in accuracy drop across different ReLU linearization budgets, while the ``other'' race group suffers an almost 5-fold accuracy drop.
 Similarly, for \gls*{dr} on ResNet-18 trained on the same dataset, the accuracy for white individuals remains almost unaffected while the ``other'' race group suffers an almost 10-fold accuracy drop, with a near $100\%$ accuracy drop for the lowest \gls*{relu} budget.
 Indeed, a similar observation holds for \gls*{dr} for UTKFace with age labels.

 Recall that Theorem \ref{prop:bound_residual_loss} highlighted the connection between a drop in loss (as a differentiable proxy for accuracy) experienced by a given group, under a certain ReLU linearization level, and two key characteristics: the gradient norms associated with such groups at convergence and the distance to the decision boundary.
-While these results hold for a restricted class of functions, the next two sections provide further evidence of such relationships on highly non-linear models for a variety of linearization techniques and architectures.
+While these results hold for a restricted classes of functions, the next two sections provide further evidence on such relationships on highly non linear models for a variety of linearization techniques and architectures.
+Further experiments on different architectures and wider variants of the ResNet models are reported in \cref{fig:vgg_wideresnet_utkface}.